coleifer/vedis-python/docs/api.rst

     .. py:method:: hitems(hash_key)

+        Get a list to key/value pairs stored in the given Vedis hash.

-        Return all items in the Vedis hash identified by ``hash_key``.
-If a hash does not exist at the given key, ``None`` will be returned.
+        :returns: A list of key/value pairs stored in the given Vedis hash, or ``None`` if a hash does not exist at the given key.

-        :rtype: A list of 2-tuples consisting of key/value pairs.
+        :rtype: list of 2-tuples

         Example: